Upgrading Squirro#

 Maintenance Window#

-A Squirro upgrade requires a downtime.
+A Squirro upgrade requires downtime.
 This is typically quite short, but will still affect user experience for a moment.
 As a result, upgrades to production systems should only be run in a maintenance window.

 Storage vs. Cluster Nodes#